openenclave/openenclave/new_platforms/docs/ta_debugging_qemu.md

 Guide](https://github.com/OP-TEE/build#op-tee-buildgit) with some modifications to render it more pertinent to this SDK.

+You can also use the [Open Enclave extension for Visual Studio Code](../vscode-extension/README.md) that automates the steps presented in this document.

 # Prerequisites

 This guide presumes you have a Ubuntu 18.04.1 LTS environment available.
 You may